ethereum/sourcify/services/monitor/README.md

 ### Monitor Config

 Optionally you can pass a monitor config in a `config.json` file.
-If you don't, the [default config](src/Monitor.ts) will be used.
+If you don't, the [default config](src/defaultConfig.js) will be used.
+If you leave any field blank, it will be filled with the default config.

 The structure of the file is as such:

 ```js
   decentralizedStorages: {